 This provides you with photo I.D., as does a passport.
 If you intend to learn to drive, you will need a license.
 Again, if you do not keep your license safe and require another one, you will have to fund this yourself.
 Please also remember that if you move address, you must update the DVLA.
 You can find more information and apply for your provisional driving licence on the GOV.uk website.

-If you do not have a birth certificate, your PA can support you to apply for yours.
+If you do not have a birth certificate, your PA can support you to apply for one.
 This can be used, alongside photo I.D., to open a bank account.
 You may also need it if you intend to get married.
 It proves your identity and is therefore extremely important.
 More information about birth certificates can be found on the GOV.uk website.

 If you are entitled to apply for British citizenship, your PA will support you to do this.
 More information about British citizenship can be found on the GOV.uk website.